zszazi/OpenCV-Template-matching-and-SIFT/README.md

 *Run time* CPU times: user 5 µs, sys: 2 µs, total: 7 µs Wall time: 7.39 µs

+TM_CCORR AND TM_CCORR_NORMED were no where close to the match results

 ## Incase if the crop was not found

 The best among the results where from TM_SQDIFF_NORMED